 C.I.H.
 Explained

 The C.I.H. system allows 100% of the projectors panel to display the "Scope" image at the full height of the screen with NO black bars top and bottom.
 Letter boxing only uses 75% of the vertical resolution for the image.
-The other 25% is wasted on the black bars.
+The other 25% is wasted on the black bars to preserve the aspect ratio.

 1.33:1 IMAGE